 Case 1: Amazon Alexa

-Step 1: Pick the 5 most relevant Value Pairs
+Example step 1: Pick the 5 most relevant value pairs

 Out of a set of +15 Value Pairs, you will pick the 5 most relevant ones a consumer would use to evaluate whether or not this product is worth buying.
 Often, we do not consider more than 5 values to make a buying decision.
 If you zoom in on specific subsegments, this selection will be slightly different.
 But in this exercise, we take a more general point of view.